 Research on this collection was generously funded by a Furman Advantage Summer Research Fellowship, by the Furman University Libraries, and by the Music Library Association’s Carol June Bradley Award.

-Special thanks are due to CiGi Curry (’21) whose early work on this collection helped to establish many critical details about both the repertoire and the context under which these materials were collected and preserved.
+This collection was created by Patricia Sasser, Music Librarian at Furman University.
+Special thanks to CiGi Curry (’21) whose early work on this collection helped to establish many critical details about both the repertoire and the context under which these materials were collected and preserved.